rackspace/runway/docs/source/cfngin/configuration.rst

     .. code-block:: yaml

       stacks:
-        example-stack:  # deployed after another-stack
+        - name: example-stack# deployed after another-stack
           requires:
             - another-stack
-        another-stack:  # deployed first
+        - name: another-stack  # deployed first
           ...

   .. attribute:: stack_name
     :type: Optional[str]
+    :value: None

     The name used when creating the CloudFormation stack.
-    If not provided, the *key* used to define this stack in :attr:`~cfngin.config.stacks` will be used.
+    If not provided, :attr:`~stack.name` will be used.

     .. note:: :attr:`~cfngin.config.namespace` will be appended to this value.